rams3sh/Dirty-Scripts/Thupparivalan/README.md

 Finally you will have 4 files in your folder :-

-i. thupparivalan.py
+i. thupparivalan.py  - The main script

 ii. thuppu.config - The config file for the tool with all the parameters set.

-iii. credentials.json - File containing your credentials for authenticating into drive api.
-Not required anymore as it is required intially only to get the token.json.
+iii. credentials.json - File containing your credentials / secret token to get authrization token.
+Not required anymore as it is required only during intial steps to get the token.json.

 iv token.json - File containing authorization details with Full Access Scope.